rtr-nettest/open-rmbt/README.md

 This is the original, mostly historic repository for RTR-Netztest (RTR-NetTest, aka Open-RMBT).
 Current code can be found in separate repositories as detailed below.

-Open-RMBT consists of the following components:
+Open-RMBT consists of the following components available in different repositories:
 * Web site +
 * JavaScript client
 * Android client +